EmAstro/pycube/docs/source/installing.rst

 Testing the Installation
 ========================

-In order to assess whether ESOAsg has been properly installed, we suggest you run the following tests:
+In order to assess whether pycube has been properly installed, we suggest you run the following tests:

 1. Run the default tests
 ------------------------